 In a patient with long-standing very low HDL-C levels without an identifiable secondary cause, one should consider a monogenic etiology.
 To evaluate potential monogenic causes, a detailed family history, with attention to HDL-C levels, is important.
 Obtaining lipid levels from relatives is very helpful.
 A focused physical examination, with particular attention to the skin, eyes, tonsils, and spleen may point to a specific monogenic disorder.
 Plasma apo A-I levels should be obtained.
-Individuals with apo A-I deficiency have undetectable plasma apo A-I. Patients with Tangier disease demonstrate very low apo A-I levels (<5 mg/dl).
+Individuals with familial hypoalphalipoproteinemia deficiency have undetectable plasma apo A-I. Patients with Tangier disease demonstrate very low apo A-I levels (<5 mg/dL).
 LCAT deficiency is associated with apo A-I levels that are low but substantially higher than the other monogenic etiologies.
 Patients with LCAT deficiency also have a higher ratio of free: total cholesterol in plasma and measurement of plasma free (unesterified) cholesterol can be helpful.
-Two-dimensional gel electrophoresis of plasma followed by immunoblotting with antibodies specific for apo A-I separates lipid-poor preß-HDL from lipid-rich-HDL and can be helpful in differentiating these disorders.
+Twodimensional gel electrophoresis of plasma followed by immunoblotting with antibodies specific for apo A-I separates lipid-poor preß-HDL from lipid-rich-HDL and can be helpful in differentiating these disorders.
 Genetic analysis is indicated when a monogenic disorder is suspected.
-Note in some individuals the decrease in HDL-C can be polygenic.

-HIGH HDL CONDITIONS (HYPERALPHALIPOPROTEINEMIA)
+HIGH HDL-C CONDITIONS (HYPERALPHALIPOPROTEINEMIA)

 An elevated concentration of apo A-I and apo A-II is called hyperalphalipoproteinemia (HALP).
 HALP is classified as moderate (HDL-C levels between 80 and 100 mg/dL) or severe (HDL-C levels > 100 mg/dL).
+While it is well recognized that high HDL-C levels are associated with a decrease in ASCVD it should be noted that very high HDL-C levels are paradoxically associated with an increase in ASCVD (35,36).

 HALP is a heterogeneous condition caused by a variety of genetic and secondary conditions (for example ethanol abuse, primary biliary cirrhosis, multiple lipomatosis, emphysema, exercise, and certain drugs such as estrogens).
-In many individuals, the very high HDL-C levels have a polygenic origin (31,32).
-Given the focus of this chapter, monogenic causes of HALP will be reviewed.
-Monogenic HALP includes CETP deficiency, hepatic lipase deficiency, endothelial lipase deficiency, and loss of function mutations in SRB1.
-Despite the consistent epidemiology that demonstrates an inverse relationship between HDL-C and ASCVD risk, some forms of familial HALP are paradoxically associated with increased cardiovascular risk.
+In many individuals, the very high HDL-C levels have a polygenic origin (5.37).
+Given the focus of this chapter, monogenic causes of HALP will be Monogenic HALP includes CETP reviewed. deficiency, hepatic lipase deficiency, endothelial lipase deficiency, and loss of function mutations in SRB1.
+Despite epidemiology that demonstrates an inverse relationship between HDL-C and ASCVD risk, some forms of familial HALP are paradoxically associated with increased cardiovascular risk.

-HALP is generally identified incidentally after routine assessment of a lipid profile as it is generally not associated with any signs or symptoms.
+HALP is generally identified incidentally after routine assessment of a lipid profile as it is not usually associated with any signs or symptoms.
 Generally, patients are asymptomatic and no medical therapy is required.